What’s In/Out of the Compost Bin?

 • Shredded paper plates or cups (non-lined/no plastic coating)

-• Tea leaves and bags
+• Tea leaves and paper tea bags (should tear easily)

 • Coffee grounds and filters